 The one I wrote, GMD Halloween, is a favorite of mine.
 It was so much fun to write since I wrote it on my favorite holiday, Halloween.
 I'm sure any Halloween fan would enjoy it!

-And also for Fugitive of Regrets, listen to the song Don't Stop Believin' by Journey while you read it.
+For Fugitive of Regrets, listen to the song Don't Stop Believin' by Journey while you read it.
 I did and I will know the song for the story from now on.
 It's perfect for Scar's world in the story.

 You might realize that I have two parodied Fan Fictions of Everybody Loves Raymond and one for the show to.
-You know what?
+You know why?
 I LOVE THE SHOW!
 Robert's my favorite in it, it's no wonder why.

 For the story Scars of the Past, the character Arana is from an old story I had years ago.
 Since I'm in my twenties now it was during my teenage years that I wrote the story.
 It used to be called Africa Girl but now I got something different.
 It felt good to combine her and Lion King together.